robinhood/faust/docs/userguide/tables.rst

                 print('Less popular compared to 30 minutes back')

-In this table, the time is relative to the event being currently processed, as is the default, but you can also make the ``current()`` value be relative to the current time, or of another event.
+In this table, ``table[k].current()`` returns the most recent value relative to the time of the currently processing event, and is the default behavior.
+You can also make the current value relative to the current local time, relative to a different field in the event (if it has a custom timestamp field), or of another event.

-The default is equivalent to:
+The default behavior is "relative to current stream":

 .. sourcecode:: python